Our Lady of Peace and Good Voyage: Pilgrimage

-The farthest official starting point of the modern pilgrimage is Quiapo Church; the custom of visiting the shrine in May, however, was already recorded by the 19th century.
-On 6 June 1868, a young José Rizal and his father Don Francisco Mercado, visited the shrine in thanksgiving after the boy and his mother, Teodora Alonso, survived his delivery in 1861.
+The custom of visiting the Antipolo shrine in May, however, was already recorded by the 19th century.
+On 6 June 1868, a young José Rizal and his father Don Francisco Mercado, visited the shrine in thanksgiving after the boy and his mother, Teodora Alonso Realonda, survived her delivery in 1861.

+The nine-week Pilgrimage Season starts on the first Tuesday in May of each year.
+Since 2019, the Solemnity of Our Lady of Peace and Good Voyage is celebrated on this day, pursuant to a decree dated 21 May 2018 by the former Bishop of Antipolo, Francisco Mendoza de Leon.
+On that day, a procession of the image starts at 7:00 a.m. from the cathedral to Pinagmisahan Hill, where, at the end, a commemorative thanksgiving Mass is celebrated since 1947.
+It was here on 3 May, the Feast of the Holy Cross, that a wooden cross was blessed and erected.
+The Pilgrimage Season ends on the first Tuesday in July.

+Rosary and novena prayers of seven sets are held during the pilgrimage season, with a Marian procession held at the end of each set.

 Television

 In December 2011, the Eternal Word Television Network programme Mary: Mother of the Philippines ran an episode showcasing the statue as the “most traveled Marian icon in the Philippines”.